Resignation Letter Templates & Samples – Expert Advice & Tips

 - Keep it professional.
-Even if your current company are extremely relaxed and you’re on good terms with your boss, resignations should be handled in a professional and appropriate manner.
-Ensure that you use a professional, or formal, tone and language throughout the resignation letter.
+Even if your current company are extremely relaxed and you’re on good terms with your boss, your resignation letter should be professional.
+Ensure that you use a formal tone and professional language throughout the resignation letter.

 - Keep it short and sweet.
 A resignation letter is no place for in-depth justifications as to why you’re leaving the role.
 If you want to provide your manager or employer with an explanation, we recommend that you do this in person.
 Keep your resignation letter short, and to the point.

 - Provide reasons for leaving (optional).
 You could include the reasons for leaving to help your current employer to understand the situation.
-If it’s to do with salary, you may get a counter offer.
+If the reason for your leaving is due to salary, you may get a counter offer.

-- Retain etiquette.
-Although you may be resigning due to unsavory matters, we urge you to approach the resignation with the right etiquette.
+- Remain polite.
+Although you may be resigning due to unsavoury matters, we urge you to approach the resignation with the right etiquette.

 - Say thank you to your employer for the role.
 Thank your employer for the opportunity to work at the company.

 - Offer to help in the transition period.
-To ensure the process of leaving goes smoothly for your current employer, you should offer your assistance.
+To ensure the process of leaving goes smoothly for your current employer, offer your assistance with any handover duties

 - Finish your resignation letter positively.
 Offer a kind comment for your current employer upon finishing your resignation letter.

 For more information and guidance on how to write a letter of resignation, simply download our template and make necessary adjustments to cater to your specific circumstances.
-As individuals reasons for resignation vary immensely – therefore, there is no one-size-fits all resignation letter.
+Everyone’s reason for resigning are different, therefore, there is no one-size-fits all resignation letter.

 How do you address a resignation letter?

-Resignation letters should be addressed to the appropriate person, be this a line manager, supervisor, manager or the HR department.
+Resignation letters should be addressed to the appropriate person, whether this is your line manager, supervisor, manager or the HR department.